crillab/jkahypar/CONTRIBUTING.md

 + The feature you implemented is properly documented to help people understand how to use it.
-+ You have written some tests for your feature, either by completing the existing ones, or by providing your own.
++ You have written some tests for your feature, either by completing the existing ones, or by providing your owns.
 + No breaking changes are introduced, unless your feature requires them.
 + Your implementation is easily readable, and does not trigger any avoidable linter warning.